 - Add the bread crumbs, egg, milk, salt, pepper, and tarragon to the onion mixture in the bowl and mix well.
 Add the ground chicken; mix everything gently with your hands just until combined.
-At this point, the mixture should be chilled so the meatballs are easier to shape.
-Cover and chill in the fridge for 1 to 3 hours.
+At this point, the mixture needs to chill so the meatballs are easier to shape.
+Cover and chill in the refrigerator for 1 to 3 hours.

 - Then form the mixture into 1-inch meatballs.
 Place them on a Silpat or parchment paper lined cookie sheet.

-- Bake the meatballs for 15 to 20 minutes or until the meatballs are thoroughly cooked to 165 degrees Fahrenheit.
+- Bake the meatballs for 15 to 20 minutes or until the meatballs are thoroughly cooked to 165 F.